 Who Is Affected By Opioid Addiction?

 Of the millions of Americans affected by opioid addiction, the ASAM explains, “women are more likely to have chronic pain, be prescribed prescription pain relievers, be given higher doses, and use them for longer periods than men.”
-Prescription opioid abuse is particularly common among youth, who often obtain unused or unsecured medications from a relative.
+Prescription opioid use is particularly common among youth, who often obtain unused or unsecured medications from a relative.

-But one of the most far-reaching effects of prescription opioid addiction is that it can lead to abuse of other recreational drugs.
+But one of the most far-reaching effects of prescription opioid addiction is that it can lead to use of other recreational drugs.
 For example, four out of five people newly abusing heroin began first abusing prescription drugs.
 With such a vast scope and excessive numbers of overdose deaths, opioid addiction has become an epidemic.
 Treatment in an inpatient rehab center is the best recourse for those struggling.